A year after victory in Dobbs decision, anti-abortion activists still in fight mode

 Dobbs demolished a federal right to abortion, and its legality currently rests with each state.
 This has created a patchwork of laws that have made legislation designed to stop abortions less effective in some parts of the country.

-"Let's look at the makeup of the next Congress," said Pavon.
+"Let's look at the makeup of the next Congress," said Pavone.
 "We have to see who we have and how far are they willing to go."

 The gathering's keynote address was delivered by James Bopp Jr., general counsel for the National Right to Life Committee.
 He expressed frustration by the lack of progress in preventing actual abortions, in the year since Dobbs v.
 Jackson Women's Health.
 Since that decision, abortions — with narrow exceptions — have been banned in 14 states.
 An estimated 25,000 fewer terminations occurred in the nine months following the ruling.
 That's meager progress, according to Bopp, when one considers that before Dobbs, by some estimates the number of abortions was more than 900,000 a year.